Skip to content

 • Smooth restart — mutes before restart and shows restart progress.

-Devices tab with fleet table and discovery workflow
+Devices tab with the saved fleet table

 Each device row can store: